 Decide whether or not to get back with your ex based on how they are now, not how you wish or hope they’ll be in the future.

-Every time we enter a relationship with a partner, we also enter a relationship with a particular version of ourselves, says Lue.
+Whenever we enter a relationship with a particular partner, we also enter a relationship with a particular version of ourselves, says Lue.
 We like who we are around that person, and we make a commitment about the kind of person we want to be.
 Thus, when we enter an on-again-off-again pattern, “We’re breaking some sort of promise to ourselves,” says Lue.
 Ask yourself: What part of myself am I looking for in this relationship?
 Can I connect with that part of myself in other ways?

 Are Both Of You Taking Concrete Steps To Grow?